 The final winning bid, but not the identity of the winner, is sent to all desludgers invited to participate in the auction.
 We reveal the winning price for two reasons.
-First, the Association and participating companies requested information about which bids won, which might reflect a desire for transparency and fairness, the ability to monitor and maintain cartel discipline, or feedback about which bids were winning in which locations.
-Second, we wanted the participants to learn which bids were actually competitive, which would be much more difficult without clear and ongoing feedback about the values of winning bids.
+First, the Association and participating companies requested information about which bids win, which might reflect a desire for transparency and fairness, the ability to monitor and maintain cartel discipline, or feedback about which bids win in which locations.
+Second, we wanted the participants to learn which bids are competitive, and that would be much more difficult without clear and ongoing feedback about the winning bids.

 The platform randomizes two components of the auctions.
 First, between 5 and 21 of the 126 registered desludgers are randomly invited to bid in each auction.
-Invited bidders are informed how many bidders were invited, but not their identities.
+In vited bidders are informed of the number of bidders invited, but not their identities.
 Second, the auction format is randomized between sealed-bid and revisable-bid formats.
 In sealed-bid auctions, the bidders have one hour to submit their bid and receive no information about other bids until the winning bid is announced at the auction's conclusion.
-In the revisable-bid format, bidders are given updates about the standing low bid every 15 minutes and again 10 minutes before the auction closes, and are allowed to submit revised bids at any time.
-In both formats, desludging operators receive reminder messages that bids are still being accepted every 15 minutes and again 10 minutes before the auction closes.
+In the revisable-bid format, bidders are given updates about the standing low bid every 15 minutes and again 10 minutes before the auction closes, and are allowed to submit